 Check List: Book flights & hotel; Check visa requirements; Plan itinerary for 3-night stay; Plan transit to and from airports.

 Friday: Fly out a.m.; Arrive late afternoon; Short walk in hotel neighbourhood; Evening visit to ascend the Empire State; Dinner at Raoul’s – reservations at opentable.com.

-Saturday: Christmas shopping at Saks Fifth Avenue, Macy’s, Bloomingdale’s and Barneys; Take in a Broadway show or a game at Madison Square Garden; Dinner at Lucky Strike, Soho or a concierge recommendation for an eatery on ‘Restaurant Row’ in theatre land; Cocktails at a top hotel.
+Saturday: Christmas shopping at Saks Fifth Avenue, Macy’s, Bloomingdale’s and Barneys; Take in a Broadway show or a game at Madison Square Garden; Dinner at a concierge recommended eatery on ‘Restaurant Row’ in theatre land; Cocktails at a top hotel.

 Sunday: Brunch at Balthazar – reservations at opentable.com; Visit the Angel Tree at the Met Museum; Walk through Central Park to The Plaza hotel for afternoon tea; Horse-drawn carriage ride in Central Park; See The Rockettes Christmas Spectacular at Radio City Music Hall; Visit the tree at Rockerfeller Center; Dinner at the Rainbow Room or in Little Italy.